IndrajeetPatil/ggstatsplot/README.md

 `{ggstatsplot}` package depends on the `PMCMRplus` package.

     ERROR: dependencies ‘gmp’, ‘Rmpfr’ are not available for package ‘PMCMRplus’
-    ERROR: dependency ‘pairwiseComparisons’ is not available for package ‘ggstatsplot’

 This means that your operating system lacks `gmp` and `Rmpfr` libraries.